ToddC22/RegEx3/AdoGit-Pre-Release-Meeting-Notes.md

 We might later support also the JSONC format.
 This format is however not supported natively on the web editor of ADO.

+## Installation

+To install the ADO Git integration please note following:

+* Restriction
+   * The remote config directory must be on GitHub (for now)

+* Generating the personal access token on Azure DevOps
+   * Current minimal set of rights for the personal access token:
+     * Code: read and status
+     * Pull request threads: Read and write

+* Configuration of the service hook notifications
+   * HTTPS must be used to connect with the webhook
+   * Basic authentication must be used
+   * The user name must be the word "secret" (without quotes)
+   * The ADO secret must be entered as the password of this user
+   * "Resource details to send" must be set to "All" (for now)
+   * "Messages to send" shall be set to "None"
+   * "Detailed messages to send" shall be set to "None"

+* Configuration changes:
+   * The GitHub secret config option is now :gh-secret (changed from :secret)
+   * The Azure DevOps token config option name is :ado-token (this is the personal access token)
+   * The ADO secret config option name is :ado-secret

 ## Updates

 - 2021-12-03